iximiuz/cdebug/README.md

-# cdebug - a swiss army knife of container debugging (WIP)
+# cdebug - a swiss army knife of container debugging

 ```diff
 !
 Support development of this project > patreon.com/iximiuz